Last Updated on

 Ingredients: Deboned Chicken, Chicken Meal, Peas, Turkey Meal, Brown Rice, Barley, Chicken Fat (preserved with mixed tocopherols), Oatmeal, Natural Flavor, Quinoa, Salmon Meal, Chicken Liver, Carrots, Apples, Flaxseed Oil (source of Omega-3 fatty acids), Blueberries, Chia Seed, Organic Dried Alfalfa Meal, Salt, Choline Chloride, Minerals.

 Customer Reviews: Most reviewers are loyal Merrick fans, even after trying other brands.
-Dogs have less diarrhea, better skin, and improved energy after switching to this food.
+Dogs have less diarrhea, better skin, and improved energy after switching to this brand that includes grains.
 It doesn’t agree with every dog, though.

 Bottom Line: This is a great dog food for your Mini Goldendoodle.
 It’s recommended by a lot of vets and should keep your dog healthy and happy.